Tuesday, 10 May 2016

 The green areas within were part of the plan, but almost 30 years ago were re-designated as 'under-developed land', which has resulted in them being crammed with just about any buildings that'll fit.
 The town no longer has that open and spacious feel, and I deplore the change.
 Where is it all going to end?
 It doesn't look as if it's going to be any time soon.

-Planners don't seem to take account of the fact that, if you build housing on playing fields, there are fewer play areas for the larger number of kids that will inhabit the area.
+Planners don't seem to take account of the fact that, if you build housing on playing fields, there are fewer play areas for the larger number of kids who will inhabit the area.
 More homes for families to live in, but far less space for children to play.
 Why can't those who make these sort of decisions see that overcrowding a neighbourhood that was originally designed and built with 'breathing space' is a recipe for disaster in the future?

 7 comments: